Nero-17/graphs-networks-tools-fractaldimension-scalefree-randomwalk-percolation/README.md

-# Fractal Dimension of Graphs
+# Graphs Networks Tools: Fractal Dimension/ Scale-Free/ Random Walk/ Percolation

 This repository provides tools to estimate the **box-counting (fractal) dimension** of graphs, using a greedy box-covering algorithm in the graph metric.